 If you recently transferred to WMU from one of our partner community colleges, the Registrar’s Office will notify you via email that you are eligible for review based on the number of credit hours you have completed.
 All correspondence regarding the results of the review will be sent directly to you from the community college.

-Am I guaranteed a degree from community college?
+Am I guaranteed a degree from the community college?

 No. The community college will evaluate your coursework and determine if the degree requirements for the associate degree have been met.